linode/docs/docs/guides/networking/linode-network/network-infrastructure-upgrades/index.md

   list: false
 ---

-Over the next year, we’ll be rolling our networking infrastructure upgrades to all of our existing data centers.
+Throughout 2022, Linode is rolling out networking infrastructure upgrades to all of our existing data centers.
 These upgrades increase the stability and resiliency of our already reliable network.
 It also enables us to bring features, such as VLAN and IP Sharing, to every data center.

 For most customers, these upgrades are performed seamlessly behind the scenes.
 For customers that use certain features, such as IP Sharing and /116 IPv6 pools, there may be some changes that impact your current configuration.
 This document outlines what is changing, what data centers are impacted, and what, if anything, you may need to do in order to prepare for these upcoming changes.